Keep Culver City Weird.

 My work in the Culver City Downtown Business Improvement District has been all about building community.
 Community means connecting people and space to build up a sense of place, shared values, and identity.
 Community includes everyone: renters and homeowners, adults and children, small businesses, the homeless, undocumented persons, and the quarter million people who work here during the day.
 We cannot afford to leave anyone out.

 Technology and media companies moving thousands of new, good jobs to Culver City – including Apple, HBO, Amazon Studios.
 Most cities in America are begging for this kind of economic development.
 But these come with challenges and costs, tangible and intangible, particularly in a small city.
 We should not be overawed by the powerful corporations and wealth coming to our city.
 People must come first.
 I will sit down with everyone, but will not be afraid to say “no.” This is our city, and we must not surrender the power to shape our future.
 I believe large corporations must pay their fair share of the costs that business activities impose on city services, so the burdens of economic growth do not fall on homeowners and small businesses in our community.
 Economic development should mean community development.

 Culver City is facing the urbanization of West Los Angeles.
 We can’t move the mountains and we can’t move the sea: it is happening.
 Housing costs are the most pressing burden on most families, renters and homeowners.
 Too many are being priced out.
-We need to adapt new statewide rent control rules to our own local needs, but that is not enough.
-I support legalizing more housing options, particularly in our commercial corridors.
+We need to adapt new statewide rent control rules to our own local needs with our own ordinance, but that is not enough.
+I oppose Measure B and support legalizing more housing options, particularly in our commercial corridors.
 I want a housing market that works for everyone.
 A healthy housing market controls costs naturally through abundance and competition.
 We must decide what kind of city we want to become rather than just let it happen to us.

 Transportation / Mobility